-For instance, public database searches will exclude probate cases, mental health cases, witness data, and any cases with un-served Orders of Protection.
+For instance, public database searches will exclude probate cases, mental health cases, witness data, and any cases with unserved Orders of Protection.

-Any charges stemming from local ordinance violations will not be available online.
+In addition, any charges stemming from local ordinance violations will not be available online.

 Courts With a Separate Record Search Web Portal

 There are a number of courts that maintain their own web portal for public records of warrants in Arizona.
 These include: